Family Contribution Appeal

 To request and complete a Family Contribution Appeal (student instructions):

-- Please wait at least 48 to 72 hours after submitting your FAFSA.
+- Go to wvu.verifymyfafsa.com (please wait at least 48 to 72 hours after submitting your FAFSA)

 - If you have not set up your wvu.verifymyfafsa account, you may need to do so.
 See the Create Verify My FAFSA Account page for instructions.

 - After you have logged into wvu.verifymyfafsa.com, click on the "+- Request" button near the top of the page

 - Find "Family Contribution Appeal" listed.
 Click the green plus + sign to add the request for the appropriate aid year.
 Example: 2019-2020 is for fall 2019 and spring and summer 2020.

 - The system will ask you to briefly explain your reason for this request.
 This does not need to be in-depth.
 You will provide more information as part of the appeal later in the process.

 - Once you have added the appeal, a tab should be listed on your account with a Family Contribution Appeal for the aid year.
 Click on the tab to see your appeal tasks.

 - Click on appeal link that says either "Dependent" or "Independent PJ Expected Family Contribution (EFC) Appeal" to show the tasks associated with the appeal.
 This should include filling out the web form and submitting third-party documentation to support and strengthen your appeal.

 - Once you have filled out the web form and uploaded your supporting third-party documentation, click the Submit button to submit your appeal

 - Once all requested documentation is submitted, you will receive a notification via your MIX email of the outcome of the review within five to seven business days.
 Please note this time may be extended during peak processing times.